ZeeshanMukhtar1/Book__Store__MERN/Readme.md

 ### Features

-- Easily add new books to your collection by providing book details such as title, author, genre, and more.
+- Easily add new books to your collection by providing book details such as title, author and Publish Year.

 - Update book information whenever necessary, ensuring your library is always up to date.